-When this section is successfully entered, all programming for the PC1555 CP-01 will be returned to the factory defaults.
-The programming for the Escort5580(TC), PC5132, PC5400 and PC59XX modules will not be defaulted.
-When this command is executed, the module supervision field will be reset.
+When this section is successfully entered, all programming in the PC5005 will be returned to the factory defaults.
+The programming for the ESCORT, PC5132, PC5400 and PC59XX modules will not be defaulted.
+When this command is executed, the Module Supervision Field will be reset.